 Your Automation missions are:

 - Start one of the automation courses recommended above.

 - Check out the resources on Automation on the Ministry of Testing Platform.

 - Explore the automation thread on The Club.

-- Bonus task, try 30 Days of Automation in Testing challenge.
+- Bonus mission, try 30 Days of Automation in Testing challenge!

-In the lesson series Performance Testing 101 on the Dojo, Simon Knight gives a useful breakdown of these terms in the performance testing patterns video.
-I'll provide a brief summary here for context, but I recommend watching the lesson series for a more detailed explanation.
+In the Performance Testing 101 online course on the Dojo, Simon Knight gives a useful breakdown of these terms in the Performance Testing Patterns lesson.
+I'll provide a brief summary here for context, but I recommend watching the course lesson for a more detailed explanation.
 I have left out Soak/Endurance, Stress, Spike and Capacity testing, which Simon covers in the video.

 Performance testing aims to determine how responsive an application is under normal load conditions.
 Examples of questions that performance testing tries to answer are how long a transaction takes to complete or a page takes to load.
 It can help teams see if a site can handle the projected number of users.
 A performance test in a tool like Jmeter would keep the number of users at a normal level, where normal would be based on the requirements for the system.